 Agronomy, Growth and Development, Ecology, Genetics/Breeding, Pathology, Physiology, Systematics and Evolution

-ROBOTICS AND INTELLIGENT MACHINES (Code: RO)
+ROBOTICS AND INTELLIGENT MACHINES (Code: ROBO)

 Studies in which the use of machine intelligence is paramount to reducing the reliance on human intervention.